 The perks and pitfalls of acting early on that entrepreneurial spirit.

-For some entrepreneurs, getting a small business off the ground while still in university can be the best decision they’ve ever made.
+For some entrepreneurs, starting a small business while still in university can be the best decision they’ve ever made.
 Facebook’s founder, Mark Zuckerberg, is perhaps the most well-known success story in this regard.
 But not all budding business owners will have the same circumstances to work with.

 Zuckerberg was fortunate to have a project that he could build from the comforts of his own dorm room on his own schedule with very little seed money.
 Unless your business is in tech, you may find that you need more tangible components, like a storefront or a supply chain.